yquake2/yquake2/doc/040_cvarlist.md

   indestructible.

-* **g_footsteps**: If set to `1` (the default) footstep sounds are generated when the player faster than 255.
+* **g_footsteps**: If set to `1` (the default) footstep sounds are generated when the player is on ground and faster than 255.
 This is the behaviour of Vanilla Quake II.
-If set to `2` footestep sound always generated.
+If set to `2` footestep sound always generated as long as the player is on ground.
+If set to `3` footsteps are always generated.
 If set to `0` footstep sounds are never generated.
 Cheat protected to `1`.
+Note that there isn't a reliable way to figure out if the player is on ground.
+Footsteps may not be generated in all circumstances, especially when the player is moving over stairs and slopes.

 * **g_fix_triggered**: This cvar, when set to `1`, forces monsters to spawn in normally if they are set to a triggered spawn but do not